gbiggs/rtlogplayer/README.txt

 any position in the log file.

 This software is developed at the National Institute of Advanced Industrial Science and Technology.
-Approval number
-.
-The development was financially supported by the New Energy and Industrial Technology Development Organisation Project for Strategic Development of Advanced Robotics Elemental Technologies.
-This software is licensed under the Eclipse Public License -v 1.0 (EPL).
-See LICENSE.txt.
+Approval number H23PRO-????.
+This software is licensed under the Lesser General Public License.
+See COPYING and COPYING.LESSER in the source.

 Requirements